A Bloody Hot Summer – Sizzling Murder Mystery Set In Roaring 1920s England

 Paul C.W.
 Beatty is the award-winning author of Children of Fire and member of the Crime Writers’ Association.

 Montreal Times (Note: Please scroll down to page 20 to read the review by Mr. Stuart Nulman, columnist at the Montreal Times.
-Unfortunately, the wrong cover [Fateful Decisions] was put there, but the review is brilliant and is for A Bloody Hot Summer)
+However, unfortunately, the wrong cover [Fateful Decisions] was put there.
+But certainly the review is brilliant and is for A Bloody Hot Summer)